Alex Verdugo Player Props: Red Sox vs. Twins

 Alex Verdugo At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 25th, his on-base percentage ranks 39th, and he is 83rd in the league in slugging.
+- Verdugo has an OPS of .879, fueled by an OBP of .416 to go with a slugging percentage of .464.
+All three of those stats rank first among Boston hitters this season.

-- Verdugo will look to extend his four-game hitting streak.
-He's batting .313 during his last games.
+- Among the qualified hitters in MLB, he ranks 10th in batting average, 19th in on-base percentage, and 70th in slugging.

-- Verdugo has picked up a hit in 82.4% of his 17 games this season, with at least two hits in 35.3% of those games.
+- Verdugo will look to extend his five-game hitting streak.
+He's batting .471 during his last games.

-- He has gone deep in one of 17 games, and in 1.4% of his plate appearances.
+- Verdugo has reached base via a hit in 15 games this year (of 18 played), and had multiple hits in seven of those games.

-- Verdugo has driven in a run in four games this year (23.5%), including two games with multiple runs batted in.
+- In five games this year (27.8%), Verdugo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.